Jim3Things/CloudChamber/docs/OperationalEnvironmentForWindows.md

   - %gopath%\\bin\\etcdctl del --prefix /CloudChamber/v0.1/Test/

-But if the “Test/” were left off, all the CloudChamberrelated data would be removed.
+But if the “Test/” were left off, all the CloudChamber related data would be removed.
 Be careful.

 ### Monitoring keys and values in the Etcd Store